 1) Get Rid of the Water

-This is the easiest way to kill mosquito larvae, but it’s not always possible if you’re dealing with larger or harder-to-reach bodies of water.
-Mosquito larvae won’t survive outside of the water.
+This is the easiest way to get rid of mosquito larvae, but it’s not always possible if you’re dealing with larger or harder-to-reach bodies of water.
+Mosquito larvae won’t survive outside the water.
 While they won’t suffocate on land like a fish, they also won’t have any way to find food.
 They either starve, get eaten by a predator, or dry out.
 Pupae usually don’t survive without water either, but since they also don’t feed, they occasionally pull through and emerge anyway.

 Mosquito Dunk is the brand name of a product made by Summit Chemical Company.
 These little donut-looking tokens slowly release a bacterium called Bti to prevent larvae from surviving in water.